 This is the USS Alaska Ohio-class (SSBN 732).
 By using this image, I don’t mean to claim any military-grade qualifications.
 I chose this image because it represents ’stealth in an adversarial environment.’

-The information security community uses the phrase "security by obscurity " which it considers a particularly inadequate defense.
-However, hackers are constantly collecting evidence in order to find vulnerable websites.
+The information security community considers the notion of "security by obscurity " a particularly inadequate defense.
+However, hackers are constantly collecting evidence in order to find these vulnerabities.
 I have never seen a website that was not being probed constantly.
-Whether we know it or not, the Internet is an adversarial environment.
+Whether we recognize it or not, the Internet is an adversarial environment.

-My design goal is to yeild as little evidence as possible.
-I believe my work is approaching zero evidence, comparable perhaps to a stealth bomber with the radar cross section of a sparrow, or this submarine’s navigation system with an extremely low signal-to-noise ratio, I build sites that yeild virtually no evidence to the legal, anonymous probes and as little information as possible to penetration tests, which are much more aggressive.
+One of my design goals is to yeild as little evidence as possible.
+Like a stealth bomber with the radar cross section of a sparrow, or this submarine’s navigation system with an extremely low signal-to-noise ratio, I build sites that yeild virtually no evidence to the legal, anonymous probes and as little information as possible to penetration tests, which are much more aggressive.